alia11y/SSMLinHTMLproposal/readme.md

 Tested on Windows with Chrome and FireFox using Ivona TTS, and Windows 10 Edge with Microsoft TTS.
 Also on MacOS with Chrome and Safari.

+It works on Mac Machine using data attributes with IOS speech Syntesizer and On Window machine with IVONA Seech Synthesizer.

 Questions?
 Please write Mark Hakkinen (mhakkinen@ets.org) Or Irfan Ali (iali@ets.org)